Cilantro Flakes, Dried

 Cilantro also goes by the name coriander, which makes sense because cilantro is the plant that grows the fruit we call coriander seed.
 The plant is actually a member of the parsley/carrot family and it grows prodigiously throughout Asia, Europe, and Africa.
 (Yet, somehow it’s nearly impossible to grow at home.)

-One reason some people find the taste of coriander soapy may be partially due to the presence of a particular gene that affects the development of certain olfactory receptors.
+One reason some people find the taste of dried coriander leaves soapy may be partially due to the presence of a particular gene that affects the development of certain olfactory receptors.
 Scientists are still figuring out the details, but there is a strong evidence to suggest that the dislike for this otherwise innocent and enchanting herb is hereditary.
-However, geneticists suggest that more likely than not your dislike is simply due to personal taste since this gene only displays itself in less than 10% of the population.
+However, geneticists suggest that more likely than not your dislike of dried coriander leaves is simply due to personal taste since this gene only displays itself in less than 10% of the population.

 |Basic Preparation||No preparation required, ready to use as is.|